Trunk Bay Beach Guide

 Go snorkeling with at least one other person in case anything goes wrong.
 There are no lifeguards on duty, so if you aren’t an experienced swimmer, it’s best to stay out of the water.

-History of Trunk Bay
+Trunk Bay overlook

 With Cinnamon Bay as one of its neighbors, you can make a visit to both of the most scenic beaches in the Virgin Islands National Park.